Youssef-S-Negm/doablebackend/README.md

 | `PUT`    | `/tasks/pending/{id}` | None                  | Update task status to "pending" |

 ## Note
-JWT secret key and JWT expiration are included in the `application.properties` file for demonstration purpose only.
+JWT secret key and JWT expiration are included in the `application.properties` file for demonstration purposes only.